Vince’s Plan for Monterey

 Monterey’s greatest asset is its breathtaking coastline, beaches, parks, and walking trails.
 As Mayor, I will always stand firm in protecting what makes this city so extraordinary — and I will do it by directing existing resources toward what matters most, not by creating new fees or expanding government bureaucracy.

-• Maintain and improve parks, walking trails, and recreational areas so every resident can enjoy them
+- Maintain and enhance parks, walking trails, and recreational areas so residents and visitors can continue to enjoy Monterey’s natural environment

-• Partner with state and federal agencies to secure funding for coastal preservation and climate resilience
+- Work collaboratively with state and federal partners to pursue funding and resources that support coastal preservation and climate resilience

-• Enforce strong environmental standards that protect Monterey Bay’s water quality and marine ecosystem
+- Support strong environmental standards that protect water quality and the health of Monterey Bay’s marine ecosystem

 Monterey’s natural beauty is not just what draws people here — it is what defines us.
 Protecting it does not require bigger government or higher taxes.
 It requires focused leadership, smart use of existing resources, and the courage to say no to development and decisions that put short-term gain ahead of what makes this city irreplaceable.